Kaspersky CEO Says Hack Claims Cutting US Cyber Security Sales - Slashdot

 4) profit!

 Assuming the allegations are true.
-(Score:2)
+(Score:4, Insightful)

 The company is either corrupt (complicit in the hacking) or incompetent (unable to protect their own stuff).